microsoft/azfuse/README.md

    `cache` file to `remote` file.

 ## Setup
+1. By default, the feature is disabled.
+That is, the file read/write will directly access the `local` file without trying to access the `remote` in azure blob.
+Thus, it is also recommended to first use such tool, but not to enable it (also, no need to configure it).
+   To enable it, set `AZFUSE_USE_FUSE=1` explicitly.
+The following describes how to configure it when enabled.
-1. Set the environment variable of `AZFUSE_CLOUD_FUSE_CONFIG_FILE` as the configuration file path, e.g. `AZFUSE_CLOUD_FUSE_CONFIG_FILE=./aux_data/configs/azfuse.yaml`
+2. Set the environment variable of `AZFUSE_CLOUD_FUSE_CONFIG_FILE` as the configuration file path, e.g. `AZFUSE_CLOUD_FUSE_CONFIG_FILE=./aux_data/configs/azfuse.yaml`
-2. The configuration file is in yaml format, and is a list of dictionary.
+3. The configuration file is in yaml format, and is a list of dictionary.
 Each dictionary contains `local`, `remote`, `cache`, and `storage_account`.
    ```yaml
    - cache: /tmp/azfuse/data